-- The institution select and sort student work into what it considers exemplary, average and minimally acceptable performance categories allowing External Expert Review Panel members/ PEC members to select samples from among these three categories - Samples be from the terminal stage of the program - Samples be from a range of courses and a variety of instructors, ideally include the capstone project and are generally representative of the program being reviewed - Samples include student work from the different modes of delivery where applicable - All personal identifiers be removed from the samples of student work39
+- The institution select and sort student work into what it considers exemplary, average and minimally acceptable performance categories allowing External Expert Review Panel members/ PEC members to select samples from among these three categories - Samples be from the terminal stage of the program - Samples be from a range of courses and a variety of instructors, ideally include the capstone project and are generally representative of the program being reviewed - Samples include student work from the different modes of delivery where applicable - All personal identifiers be removed from the samples of student work - The institution provide the details of the assignments (i.e. a copy of the question or topic that the student receives) and, where available, the rubrics against which the assignments were graded - If possible, samples be unmarked (i.e. void of grading and instructor comments) - The sample size be large enough for random selection, i.e. that the sample size from the core courses in the program be at least 20% of the total number of students in the program (e.g. 20

-39 Anonymizing the samples of student work is strongly suggested.
+&lt;sup>39 Anonymizing the samples of student work is strongly suggested.
 In the case of samples of student work that cannot be anonymized, such as with some types of visual or applied artwork, PEQAB would allow personal identifiers to be included if an organization has an internal policy or appropriate disclosures ensuring the students' consent to share samples of student work, with their personal identifiers included, with an External Panel.